Fernandez-Trincado/SDSS-IV-Project0184/README.md

     A. Meza, J. Sobeck, D. Geisler, F. Anders, M. Schultheis, B. Tang, A. Roman-Lopes, R. E. Mennickent, Apogee friends `(Affiliations can be found after the acknowledgements)`

-Contact
---

-Please let me know if you have any questions or suggestions: jfernandez@obs-besancon.fr and/or jfernandezt87@gmail.com

 Status
 --